 Modern farmhouse style celebrates the traditional even while embracing the contemporary.
 Using found objects, antiques, or old-timey memorabilia as decor is a popular way to decorate a farmhouse bedroom.
 Here, three vintage straw hats add charm above the headboard.
 All other items, though, are new reproductions of classic items.Continue to 3 of 50 below.

 Fireplace in the Bedroom

 If you’re lucky enough to have a fireplace in your bedroom, like the serene farmhouse bedroom from the wonderful decorating blog My Paradissi shown here, you’re already halfway to country farmhouse style.
-If you don’t, but wish you did, consider installing one of the many faux fireplaces that look almost real, but require no chimney or wood, and produce no flames or ashes.Continue to 4 of 50 below.
+If you don’t, but wish you did, consider installing one of the many faux fireplaces now available, which look real but require no chimney or wood, and which produce no flames or ashes.Continue to 4 of 50 below.

 04 of 50

 Shiplap walls are a hallmark of farmhouse style.
 Often white, but sometimes colored in soft hues, like the pale grayish-green shown here, these wood-clad walls add a warm touch that almost feels nostalgic.
 If you are unable to panel your walls with real wood, check out a "so real-looking you'll have to get up close to tell the difference" shiplap-design wallpaper.Continue to 5 of 50 below.